 Why it’s good:

-This is hands-down the strongest Tier 2 item on heroes that have any form of nuking abilities.
-In the mid-game, when Tier 2 items drop, most of the best Dota heroes with wave clearing abilities lack just a little bit of damage to one-shot creep waves – Searing Signet solves this issue for many heroes.
+Searing Signet is hands down the best Tier 2 item on heroes that have any form of nuking abilities.
+In the mid-game, when Tier 2 items drop, most of the best Dota 2 heroes with wave clearing abilities lack just a little bit of damage to one-shot creep waves – Searing Signet solves this issue for many heroes.

 Best heroes to get it on: